BATH, BODY & BEAUTY | Is topical weed your skin’s new dream come true?

 But beauty can be only skin-deep.

-Even corporate cosmetics companies are embracing cannabis for its skin-soothing effects: Estee Lauder’s Origins line recently introduced a face mask infused with cannabis seed oil.
-A GQ writer wrote earlier this year that he was experimenting with cannabis-infused products and appreciated the texture and moisturizing power of Apothecanna’s Everyday Face and Body Oil.
+Even corporate cosmetics companies are embracing cannabis topicals for its skin-soothing effects.
+A few years ago, Estee Lauder’s Origins line introduced a face mask infused with cannabis seed oil.
+A GQ writer wrote in 2018 that he was experimenting with cannabis-infused products and appreciated the texture and moisturizing power of Apothecanna’s Everyday Face and Body Oil.

 “I use it every day from head to toe,” Elisabeth says.